 Don’t get captured truly has a much deeper meaning.
 Think about it, what does it really mean to be captured?
 Here are my two reasons for ending each briefing this way:

-Second, to be captured also means that you gave up or for some reason stopped fighting.
+Second, to be captured also means that you gave up and stopped fighting.
 As officers, we all accept the reality that we may have to physically defend ourselves and survive long enough for backup to arrive.
 If we give up, quit, and stop fighting; then the consequences could be life threatening.
 Babe Ruth said, “It’s hard to beat a person who never gives up.”
 Could there be any truer statement than that for the patrol officer that is in a fight for their life?

 Thank you for reading our blog.
 The mission at Thin Blue Line of Leadership is to share positive leadership tactics with the field of law enforcement.
 Positive leadership and creating a positive squad culture are on-going commitments that must be nurtured and developed over time by anyone in a law enforcement leadership position.
 Development of a positive culture must be intentional; otherwise, who knows what will develop in its place.